-Israel's relations with the European Union are important because the European countries collectively represent Israel's second largest trading partner and the EU is a participant in the peace process.
-Israel considers the EU to be biased in favor of the Palestinians and objects to its assuming an even larger role in the peace process.
 Since 1948, the United States and Israel have developed a close friendship based on common democratic values, religious affinities, and security interests.
 U.S.-Israeli bilateral relations are multidimensional.
 The United States is the principal proponent of the Arab-Israeli peace process, but U.S. and Israeli views differ on various peace process issues, such as the fate of the Golan Heights, Jerusalem, and Israeli settlements.
 The United States and Israel concluded a free-trade agreement in 1985, and the United States is Israel's largest trading partner.
 Since 1976, Israel has been the largest recipient of U.S. foreign aid.
-While the two countries do not have a mutual defense agreement, they do have very close security relations.
+The two countries also have very close security relations.

 Current issues in U.S.-Israeli relations include Israel's military sales to China, inadequate Israeli protection of U.S. intellectual property, and espionage-related cases.

-See also archived CRS Issue Brief IB85066, Israel: U.S. Foreign Assistance (available from author); CRS Issue Brief IB91137, The Middle East Peace Talks, and CRS Report RS22000, Israel's Disengagement from Gaza, all by Carol Migdalovitz.
+See also CRS Issue Brief IB91137, The Middle East Peace Talks and CRS Report RL33222, U.S. Foreign Aid to Israel.